elenaek/pritunl-api-wrapper/README.md

 # Pritunl API Wrapper
-* This module contains a few useful utility functions for working with the PritunlVPN API.
+* This API wrapper contains utility functions for working with the PritunlVPN API.

 ## Getting Started